 From your shortlist of options, decide which occupation interests you the most and select one or two alternatives to fall back on if you're not able to pursue your first choice.

 To help make a decision, ask yourself the following questions:

 - Will I enjoy doing the job every day?

 - Does it meet most of my preferences?

 - Does the company fit with my values?

 - Are there any location/financial/skills limitations that I need to take into account?

 - Is the job realistic in terms of salary?

-There's plenty of support available to help you learn more about your options and make a decision, including:
+There's plenty of support available to help you decide.
+Look to: